-The HACB will advertise its request for proposals (RFP) for rehabilitated and newly constructed housing in the following newspapers and trade journals.
+The HACB will advertise its request for proposals (RFP) for rehabilitated and newly constructed housing in the following newspapers and trade journals, as applicable.

-- Chico Enterprise Record
+- Chico Enterprise Record/Oroville Mercury Register/Paradise Post

-- Oroville Mercury Register

-- Paradise Post

 - Gridley Herald

+- Appeal Democrat (Glenn County)

 In addition, the HACB will post the RFP and proposal submission and rating and ranking procedures on its electronic web site.